 Educational Needs Statement

-The 2018 Genitourinary Cancers Symposium – Translating Evidence to Multidisciplinary Care gives healthcare providers across multiple disciplines and professions the opportunity to receive critical updates and recommendations to improve the care of patients with these cancers.
-Although incidence and mortality rates for many cancers in this area seem difficult to decrease, emerging science offers new options for multidisciplinary precision care through new and emerging diagnostic approaches, as well as innovative therapy options.
-Continued evolution in the clinical evidence base highlights the ongoing need for education in this area to ensure that all members of the cancer care team can inform themselves in how best to integrate emerging therapies and diagnostic technologies given the options currently available.
+The Genitourinary Cancers Symposium gives healthcare providers across multiple disciplines and professions the opportunity to receive critical updates and recommendations to improve the care of patients with these cancers.
+Although incidence and mortality rates continue to increase, emerging science offers new options for multidisciplinary precision care through new and emerging diagnostic approaches, as well as innovative therapy options.
+Continued evolution in the clinical evidence base highlights the ongoing need for education in this area to ensure that all members of the cancer care team stay current on emerging therapies and diagnostic technologies.

-- Collaborate across different specialties and with all members of the oncology care team to provide effective and patient-centered treatment and supportive care for patients with genitourinary cancers;
+- Collaborate across different specialties and with all members of the oncology care team to provide effective and patient-centered treatment and supportive .

 Disclaimer and Unlabeled Usage Statement